netlify/netlify-plugin-lighthouse/README.md

 ```

-The lighthouse report results are automatically printed to the **Deploy log** in the Netlify UI.
+The Lighthouse report results are automatically printed to the **Deploy log** in the Netlify UI.
 For example:

 ```
 2:35:07 PM: ────────────────────────────────────────────────────────────────